Typhoon Sinlaku (2002): Preparations and impact

+Japan

 Typhoon Sinlaku first affected Iwo Jima, producing sustained winds of 131 km/h, with gusts to 183 km/h.
 Residents on the small island of Minamidaitojima evacuated their homes to safer areas during the storm.
 Rainfall caused flooding on the island.
 Offshore Okinawa, a Philippine cargo ship went missing, prompting a rescue mission by the Japanese Coast Guard.
 The crew was rescued a day later, and no one was injured.

 Before affecting the island, officials on Okinawa canceled 150 airplane flights and halted bus service.
 Schools ended early, and only essential personnel were reporting at Kadena Air Base.
 While striking Okinawa, Sinlaku dropped heavy rainfall, peaking at 453 mm at two locations.
 Rainfall spread northward through the Amami Islands, reaching 315 mm at Yoronjima.
 The highest hourly precipitation total was 56 mm, recorded at Naha, Okinawa.
 Sinlaku produced winds as strong as 122 km/h, with gusts to 191 km/h on Okinawa.
 Gale-force winds affected the island for about 21 hours.
 During its passage, the typhoon destroyed 11 houses and damaged 231 others, and 45 houses were flooded.
 High winds knocked down power lines, which left 105,500 homes without electricity on Okinawa.
 Sinlaku injured 31 people, four of them severely, but there were no deaths in Japan.
 Insured damage in Japan totaled $14.3 million (¥1.7 billion 2002 JPY).
 Sinlaku left about $3.6 million in damage to Kadena Air Base on Okinawa.